Stratified sampling and bootstrapping for approximate Bayesian computation: Lotka-Volterra study

+For ABC-SMC we use the version in \cite{sissonfan2018} that extends the ABC-SMC found in \cite{del2012adaptive} to a generic kernel (\citealp{del2012adaptive} only consider the identity kernel).
+This way we can use ABC-SMC with a Gaussian kernel as we did in other applications.
+This generalization is reported in Table \ref{tab:abc-smc} for ease of access.
+Before executing any of the discussed algorithms, we produced 5,000 simulations from the prior predictive distribution of the model.
+This means that we simulated 5,000 datasets $\{x^i=(x_1^i,x_2^i)\}_{i=1}^{5000}$ with $x^i\sim p(x)=\int p(x|\theta)\pi(\theta)d\theta$, and for each $x^i$ we computed corresponding summaries $s^i=s(x^i)$.
+We used these summaries in two ways: (i) to obtain a scaling matrix $\Sigma$ for the ABC distances (see section 4 in the main paper) and (ii) to obtain an histogram of ABC distances, which is useful to set the strata for rsABC-MCMC (see section \ref{sec:setting-lv-strata} in this document).

 In Table \ref{tab:abc-smc} we report the ABC sequential Monte Carlo (ABC-SMC) algorithm, as described in \cite{sissonfan2018}, except that here we have removed a typo appearing in the original version, where the weights $w_l^{(i)}$ in step 1 were made depend on the ratio of prior densities.
 Additionally, \cite{sissonfan2018} consider a pseudo-marginal version where, conditionally on each parameter (``particle''), several independent datasets are produced ($T$ datasets in their notation, $M$ datasets in our notation).
-Given that ABC-SMC is computer intensive, in our experiments we always consider generating a single dataset ($M=1$) conditionally on a given particle, hence for simplicity of reading we remove the dependency on $M$.
+Given that ABC-SMC can be computer intensive, in our experiments we always generate a single dataset ($M=1$) conditionally on a given particle, hence for simplicity of reading we remove the dependency on $M$.